Updated Jan 9, 2023

 Delete or duplicate a payment plan or installment

 Click the ellipsis icon on an installment to access additional actions.
 From here, you can delete or duplicate the installment.

 Entire payment plans can also be deleted or duplicated by clicking on the ellipsis icon.

-Apply a payment plan to an invoice
+Manually apply a payment plan to an invoice

-Select the payment plan you'd like to apply.
+Select the payment plan.

 To edit or remove the payment plan, click Edit.
 Payment plan edits won’t affect the original payment plan template.